jowensoc/RomanNumbers/README.md

 to split each digit in the number into each Roman Number, append each Roman numeral to a string and then finally display the output.

 My consideration was to split each digit into a unit type such as Thousands, Hundreds or Singles.
-For example,       // BREAK DOWN NUMBER INTO UNITS AND REITERATE EACH UNIT IN NUMBER. the number 1995 becomes 1000 (Thousands), 900 (Hundreds), 90 (Tens), 5 (Singles).
-This service has a filter where it will search for the digit and unit type e.g. Hundreds, then retrieve the Roman Numeral.
+For example, the number 1995 becomes 1000 (Thousands), 900 (Hundreds), 90 (Tens), 5 (Singles).
+This service has a filter where it will search for each digit and its unit type e.g. the digit 1, unit type Hundreds, then retrieve the Roman Numeral.

+The reason I took this filter approach was to make it easier to identify the digit and unit type to get the roman numeral.
+For example, the number 1995.
+When we parse the second digit 9, the code may identify the roman numeral as IX, but the number was actually 900 where the code should have returned XC as a Roman numeral.

 My approach may be over-engineered and may not be the correct way to use.
 It was a good exercise learning how to use filtering in Scala

+## Caveats
+The code will reject any negative numbers and any submitted numbers from 5000 and beyond.

 ### The Fellowship Meetup